 To summarize, we can say that corrective maintenance solves problems while preventive maintenance seeks to avoid them.
-Thus, corrective maintenance, sometimes divided between palliative maintenance and curative maintenance, is carried out when a breakdown occurs on a machine or equipment.
+Thus, corrective maintenance, sometimes divided between palliative and curative maintenance, occurs when a breakdown occurs on a machine or equipment.
 Preventive maintenance seeks, by means of checks and routine tasks, to verify that an item is functioning correctly and to identify any faults in its operation before it breaks down.

 What are the different types of preventive maintenance?

 There are 3 types of preventive maintenance:

 - condition monitoring;

 Preventive maintenance is carried out according to a schedule established according to the time or the number of units of use (produced).
 Therefore, even if time is the most common unit, other units can be used such as the number of products manufactured, the length of products manufactured, the distance traveled, the mass of products manufactured, the number of cycles carried out, etc.